immcantation/tigger/docs/topics/reassignAlleles.md

 method
 :   method to use when realigning sequences to the genotype_db sequences.
-Currently, only `"hammming"` (for Hamming distance) is implemented.
+Currently, only `"hamming"` (for Hamming distance) is implemented.

 path